vladikcomper/md-modules/modules/errorhandler/docs/how-to/Use_KDebug_integration.md

 ## Setting up Blastem-nightly (recommended)

-A newer, not yet official released, versions of Blastem support KDebug integrataion.
+A newer, not yet officially released versions of Blastem support KDebug integration.
 They are still available as nightly builds, hence I use the name Blastem-nightly.

 You can find all nightly builds here: https://www.retrodev.com/blastem/nightlies/. **But you need only the latest of them!** Find Blastem version 0.6.3-pre for your platform that was build recently.